 Smaller Power Demand | Unsightly |

-Less Efficient Cooling |
+No Addition to RV Height | Less Efficient Cooling |

-Portable RV Air Conditioner Units
+Portable RV Air Conditioners

 Portable air conditioners are also an option for RVs without an air conditioner or a temporary A/C replacement.
 The best part is that adding one does not require significant modifications, like cutting into the roof or walls.